ucb-stat133/stat133-fall-2017/labs/lab05-dplyr-basics.md

 Introduction to `"dplyr"`
 -------------------------

-In order to use the functions in `"dplyr"`, you must load the package first.
-Here I'm assuming that you already installed the package.
+I'm assuming that you already installed the package `"dplyr"`.
 If that's not the case then run on the console the command below (do NOT include this in your `Rmd`):

 ``` r
 install.packages("dplyr")